The highly effective turkey hunting tactic known as the turkey calling retreat

 In the real world of turkeys you can note that birds tend to make large amounts of movements and displays.
 A simple turkey decoy standing still will arouse the suspicion of any tom presented with a deadbeat mating partner.
 Hunters will turn to extremes of real turkey mounts for lifelike appeals and even moving decoys.
 These methods can be costly and still ineffective to these high-pressured birds.
 So how do you close this gap when a bird will no longer respond to the trap you set up?

-The turkey retreat is a method that takes advantage of the “movement” stimulus without the use of turkey decoys.
+The turkey retreat is an adapted run and gun method that takes advantage of the “movement” stimulus without the use of turkey decoys.
 Turkey calling (sound) can be just as deadly if not more deadly to a turkey when on the move.
 The lack of visual confirmation for a bird will peak the curiosity of any urban street-smart tom.
 The process of creating a moving mate for a male turkey is rather simple.

 What I do is place the shooter in the original location of where a turkey calls back and shows a willingness to participate in my turkey calling.
 This gives you time to set them up in the most ideal situation as I continue my calling.
 Then with the best cover possible I will retreat 15 yards and continue the calling.
 What turkeys are not used to is their potential mating partner walking away showing no interest in their game of hang up.